Why Your On-Prem Loyalty is Misplaced

 While no strategic decision should be made hastily, there are strong arguments for healthcare organizations to consider moving at least part of their IT infrastructure to the cloud.
 Key considerations include:

 It’s no secret that cybersecurity is one of the healthcare industry’s most pressing issues.
-Data breaches are reaching all-time highs, and according to research, can cost a healthcare organization an average of $6.5 million.
+Healthcare accounts for more of the data breaches than any other industry, and according to research, security breaches in healthcare cost $6 trillion in 2020.
 When IT leaders take an honest look at the amount of patching that would need to be done to fully protect their data and their environment, there would be little time to do much else.
-One report showed by 2020, 70 percent of all healthcare medical devices will be operating on Windows systems that will no longer be supported by Microsoft.
-Without planned support like patching, these devices will be vulnerable to attack.
+One report showed more than half of medical devices operate on legacy systems and 83% of medical imaging devices are on outdated operating systems that no longer receive any patches/updates.
+Without planned support like patching, these devices can be highly vulnerable to a cyberattack.

 Public cloud providers, however, are investing heavily in R&D around security, compliance, and machine learning because it is in the best interest of their business to do so.
 It is, in fact, one of their core competencies, as public cloud providers now often launch services that are HIPAA eligible immediately.
 Put simply: tech companies have the expertise and the time to keep up with looming and changing security threats, and healthcare companies that leverage that knowledge can get back to their core competencies and still keep their data safe and secure.

 As technology continues to advance rapidly and the demands on IT infrastructures rise, it is becoming increasingly difficult for healthcare organizations to keep their hardware and software up to date.
-Most companies outrun their 3- to 5-year on-prem capitalizations, and even if a company is able to stay within its projections and get a full return on their investments, refreshing those assets requires a huge capital outlay.
+Most companies outrun their three- to five-year on-premise capitalizations, and even if a company is able to stay within its projections and get a full return on their investments, refreshing those assets requires a huge capital outlay.
 They tend to run hardware until it suffers from an availability issue, whether it be security vulnerability that is not remediated or hardware failure itself.

 In contrast, cloud-based models provide healthcare organizations with ongoing access to current technologies, unlimited storage, and the ability to make adjustments according to their business needs.
 Instead of paying large upfront costs for equipment that is only going to depreciate, companies can essentially “rent” their IT infrastructure for a consolidated cost.
-This monthly, “pay as you use” model is not only easier to budget, it helps healthcare organizations avoid overspending and frees up resources typically used to maintain on-prem capital investments.
+This monthly, “pay-as-you-use” model is not only easier to budget, but it also helps healthcare organizations avoid overspending and frees up resources typically used to maintain on-prem capital investments.
 To avoid using dated infrastructure even in the public cloud, there are development and IT approaches to replace the infrastructure through automation, through DevOps or similar process adoption.

-On-prem assets are limited in their ability to scale and adapt to changing needs—a huge problem for an industry dealing with a tsunami of data and rapidly evolving technology.
-Cloud-based services and infrastructures, on the other hand, allow organizations to scale on demand, whether they need more compute, more storage, or access to other resources.
+On-premise assets are limited in their ability to scale and adapt to changing needs—a huge problem for an industry dealing with a tsunami of data and rapidly evolving technology.
+Cloud-based services and infrastructures, on the other hand, allow organizations to scale on-demand, whether they need more compute, more storage, or access to other resources.
 Although budget and cost controls still need to be in place, the potential for growth is always available, and most resources are offered on a pay-as-you-use basis.

 Cloud alternatives also improve speed to market.
-For example, in a traditional data center environment, a simple IT-related project can get held up in IT for at least 3-4 weeks by the time all approvals, ordering, and provisioning are completed.
-However, the same project in a cloud-based environment would likely take 1 or 2 days, if not a few hours.
+For example, in a traditional data center environment, a simple IT-related project can get held up in IT for at least three to four weeks by the time all approvals, ordering, and provisioning are completed.
+However, the same project in a cloud-based environment would likely take one or two days, if not a few hours.
 While the approval process would remain the same, all resources would be immediately available once approval is given, allowing everyone to get their jobs done faster.

 For an IT leader, data center availability is a constant priority.
 Whether you are concerned about overloading a transformer, a generator that’s down, or a failure at the application level, an on-prem data center needs a rock-solid disaster recovery (DR) plan in order to keep business running as usual.
 One of the advantages of utilizing the public cloud is being able to build a business continuity plan that only spins up resources on demand if and when you actually need them.
 Instead of IT teams frantically trying to get their on-prem systems back up and running and determining how much data may have been lost, organizations can work with a cloud service provider to handle any critical situations and resume routine business operations with little to no downtime.